HNeukermans/Hallo/README.md

 just another SIP stack, in my language of C#oice.

+## Getting started

-Move on to the workshops to get you started.
+Move on to the (https://github.com/Gittermans/Hallo.wiki.git)  to get you started.